 Physical fitness is a powerful marker of health in children and adolescents.
 Previous research has established positive associations between physical fitness, psychological and emotional traits, cognitive function (e.g., attentional capacity), and academic achievements (e.g., grade in mathematics) in youth.
 Furthermore, there is evidence indicating that low levels of physical fitness during childhood and adolescence are associated with an increased risk for overweight/obesity and cardiovascular diseases.

-The primary purpose of EMOTIKON is to assess and evaluate physical fitness of third graders aged 8.0 to 9.0 years in a state-wide effort and to deduce recommendations for the promotion of physical activity and fitness.
-Ever since 2009, 173,280 third graders’ (see Figure 1) physical fitness has been assessed in Brandenburg annually using an easy-to-administer, valid and reliable physical fitness test battery.
-The battery includes five different tests for the assessment of cardiorespiratory endurance (i.e., 6 min run test), coordination/change-of-direction (i.e., star run test), speed (i.e., 20-m linear sprint test), a proxy of lower limbs muscle power (i.e., standing long jump test), and a proxy of upper limbs muscle power (i.e., ball push test).
-Other German Federal States such as Thuringia and Saxony-Anhalt have already adopted the concept of EMOTIKON.
+The primary purpose of EMOTIKON is to assess and evaluate physical fitness of third-graders aged 8.0 to 9.0 years in a state-wide effort and to deduce recommendations for the promotion of physical activity and fitness.
+Ever since 2009, 173,280 third-graders’ (see Figure 1) physical fitness has been assessed in Brandenburg annually using an easy-to-administer, valid and reliable physical fitness test battery.
+The battery includes six different tests for the assessment of cardiorespiratory endurance (i.e., 6 min run test), coordination/change-of-direction (i.e., star run test), speed (i.e., 20-m linear sprint test), balance (i.e., one legged balance test), a proxy of lower limbs muscle power (i.e., standing long jump test), and a proxy of upper limbs muscle power (i.e., ball push test).

 Fühner, T., Granacher, U., Golle, K., & Kliegl, R. (2022).
 Effect of timing of school enrollment on physical fitness in third graders.
 Scientific Reports, 12(1), 1-11. https://doi.org/10.1038/s41598-022-11710-x